chpc-tech-eval/scc/README.md

    - Navigate to your *'Profile'* and go to *'Settings'*.
    - Under *'Access'*, navigate to *'SSH and GPG Keys'*
      <p align="center"><img alt="Adding SSH Keys to GitHub." src="./resources/github_profile_settings_highlight.png" width=900 /></p>

 1. `git clone` a local copy of the repository, to your personal work space.
    <p align="center"><img alt="Adding SSH Keys to GitHub." src="./resources/github_clone.png" width=900 /></p>

+   You can copy the command from GitHub itself.

    ```bash
    git clone git@github.com:chpc-tech-eval/chpc24-scc-nmu.git
    ```